CRISIS LINE

 What Kind of Society is Complicit?

-• What rights and autonomy do you have over your own body?
+• What rights and autonomy should you have over your own body?

-• What rights do you have over another’s body?
+• What rights should you have over another’s body?

-• What responsibilities do you have for your sexual behaviors?
+• What responsibilities should you have for your sexual behaviors?

 • What should be the consequences of someone physically or sexually harming your body?

-• Would she have been believed if she awoke during an assault and gave a hazy recollection of events (without the video)?
+• Would Mme.
+Pelicot have been believed if she awoke during an assault and gave a hazy recollection of events (without the video)?

 The depths of betrayal and deceit exceed understanding.
 Think of how much of her life has been stolen: The ten years of hidden abuse, the physical and mental ailments and psychological harms, four more years between the reveal and arrest to the trial, four months of courtroom trial activity, listening to the descriptions and watching the videos.
 The Pelicot adult children and their families are secondary victims, as this has turned their lives upside down.